-1. After the Project Officer has reviewed the draft report, the Consultant may revise the report as deemed necessary by the Consultant.
-Thereafter, the Project Officer will authorize release of the draft report to the Utility.

-2. The Utility shall have the opportunity to review the draft report after release has been authorized by the Project Officer.
+- 1. After the Project Officer has reviewed the draft report, the Consultant may revise the report as deemed necessary.
+Thereafter, the Project Officer will authorize release of the draft report to the Utility. - 2.
+The Utility shall have the opportunity to review the draft report after release has been authorized by the Project Officer.
 The Utility may submit written comments to the Consultant and the Project Officer with regard to any of the Consultant's findings, conclusions, and recommendations in the draft report.
-If the Utility wishes to submit written comments on the draft report, it should do so within fifteen (15) business days of the Utility's receipt of the draft report sections.
-Upon request, the Project Officer may approve an extension for the Utility's draft report comments.
+If the Utility wishes to submit written comments, it should do so within fifteen (15) business days of the receipt of the draft report sections and within ten (10) business days of the receipt of the consolidated draft.
+Upon request, the Project Officer may approve an extension for the draft report comments.

-3. After the Utility has submitted its written comments on the draft report to the Project Officer and the Consultant, a final consolidated draft will be prepared.
-The Utility shall have the opportunity to review the final consolidated draft report after release has been authorized by the Project Officer.
-The Utility may submit written comments to the Consultant and the Project Officer with regard to any of the Consultant's findings, conclusions, and recommendations in the final consolidated draft report.
-If the Utility wishes to submit written comments, it should do so within ten (10) business days of the Utility's receipt of the final consolidated draft report comments.
-An exit conference will be held at the request of any of the parties, if deemed necessary by any of the parties.
+- 3. The draft report issued by the Consultant shall not be released, especially to any third party.
+For these purposes, the Utility's consultants, or Commission staff, are not considered to be third parties and the Utility can release the draft report to its own consultants with the understanding that its consultants will treat the draft report as proprietary and confidential. - 4.
+After the Utility has submitted its written comments on the draft report to the Project Officer and the Consultant, a final consolidated draft will be prepared.
+An exit conference will be held at the request of any of the parties.
 Every effort shall be made to limit the exit conference to a discussion of major issues that can be completed in approximately one-half day.
-The written comments of the Utility will not be contained in the Final Report unless deemed appropriate for inclusion by the Consultant.

-4. The draft reports issued by the Consultant shall not be released, especially to any third party.
-For these purposes, the Utility's consultants, employees, officers and agents, and Commission staff, are not considered to be third parties and (i) the Utility can release the draft reports to its own consultants, employees, officers and agents with the understanding that such persons will treat the draft reports to its own staff with the understanding that such persons will treat the draft reports to its own staff with the understanding that such persons will treat the draft reports to its own staff with the understanding that such persons will treat the draft reports to its own staff with the understanding that such persons will treat the draft reports as proprietary and confidential.

-5. The Consultant agrees that the Final Report will contain an opening provision that will state that "the findings, conclusions, and recommendations contained in the Management Audit are the findings, conclusions, and recommendations of the Consultant only and as such are not necessarily agreed to by the Utility or the Commission."

-6. The Final Report of the Consultant, after review by the Project Officer, shall be submitted only by the Project Officer to the Utility or any other party.

-7. The Final Report may be made public at the discretion of the Commission, subject to confidential and proprietary information protections of Utility-specific information and subject to 66 Pa.C.S. § 335(d).
+The written comments of the Utility will not be contained in the Final Report. - 5.
+The Consultant agrees that the Final Report will contain an opening provision that will state that "the findings, conclusions, and recommendations contained in the Management Audit are the findings, conclusions, and recommendations of the Consultant only and as such are not necessarily agreed to by the Utility or the Commission." - 6.
+The Final Report of the Consultant, after review by the Project Officer, shall be submitted only by the Project Officer to the Utility or any other party. - 7.
+The Final Report may be made public at the discretion of the Commission, subject to proprietary information protections of company-specific information.